LeonData/GettingAndCleaningData_Project/CodeBook.md

 	- STANDING
 	- LAYING

- * features.txt - contains 561 rows with names of measurements
+ * features.txt - contains 561 rows with names of measurements; each measure is a float number

  * features_info.txt - contains descriptions of the measurements